What Are Uterine Fibroids?

 Beet Juice Is a Great Way to Boost Your Energy

 It is not uncommon for women who suffer from fibroids to experience chronic fatigue.
-Remembering what to eat and what not to eat, plus taking on iron supplements can be very daunting.
+Remembering what to eat and what not to eat, plus taking iron supplements, can be very daunting.
 I am one of those people who hate taking pills, so taking iron supplements was a chore for me.

 Speaking with other fibroid sufferers, I learned that juicing would allow me to get all my daily nutrients.
 Over time, I was able to ditch my iron pills altogether.
 This is one of the tasty recipes that I use that provides me with lots of energy.